 month's rent is part of the "security deposit," and it cannot be non-refundable.

 When you leave other than by a 3-day eviction notice, you are entitled to a

-"preliminary inspection" 2 weeks before you leave, where the landlord hands you
+not the "initial inspection" which you may have had before you moved in], where the landlord hands you

 a written list of his proposed deductions.
 You then have the remaining time to